 Over the years at Klaus, we’ve talked to many support teams who are looking for the best ways to boost their quality.
 In this article we answer the most common FAQs that crop up.

 ?
 Start here if you’re looking to impurrove your QA program! ?

 What are customer service conversation reviews?

-Just like with code review for software engineers or editorial processes for writers, the goal of customer service conversation reviews is to have an extra pair of eyes to read and provide feedback for improvements.
+Just like with code review for software engineers or editorial processes for writers, the goal of customer service reviews is to have an extra pair of eyes to read and provide feedback for improvements.